On the procongruence completion of the Teichm\"uller modular group: Introduction

 Deeper and more involved relations occurring between Dehn twists in $\GG_{g,n}$ are encoded in the various curve complexes which can be associated to $S_{g,n}$.
 Here, we mention just the most important one: the complex of curves $C(S_{g,n})$.
 This is the simplicial complex whose simplices are given by sets of distinct, non-trivial, isotopy classes of simple closed curves (briefly s.c.c.) on $S_{g,n}$, such that they admit a set of disjoint representatives none of them bounding a disc with a single puncture.

-There is a natural simplicial action of the Teichm\"uller group $\GG_{g,n}$ on $C(S_{g,n})$.
-Moreover, there is a fundamental Theorem by Harer (see \cite{Harer} and \cite{Ivanov1}) which asserts that the geometric realization of $C(S_{g,n})$ has the homotopy type of a bouquet of spheres of dimension $-\chi(S_{g,n})-1$, for $n\geq 1$, and $-\chi(S_{g})$, for $n=0$ (here, by $\chi(S_{g,n})$, we denote the Euler characteristic of the Riemann surface $S_{g,n}$).
-In particular, it is simply connected for $3g-3+n>2$.
+This complex is endowed with a natural simplicial action of the Teichm\"uller group $\GG_{g,n}$.

-Sections~\ref{complexes}, \ref{geocomplex} and \ref{centralizers} are devoted to construct a satisfactory profinite analogue of the curve complex $C(S_{g,n})$.
-As the final result of our efforts, we get a profinite simplicial complex $L(\hP_{g,n})$ which we call {\it the complex of profinite curves}.
-Eventually (Theorem~\ref{intrinsic}), this is characterized as the simplicial complex whose $k$-simplices are the closed abelian subgroups of rank $k+1$ spanned by profinite Dehn twists in $\cGG_{g,n}$.
+Sections~\ref{completions} and \ref{geocomplex} are devoted to construct a satisfactory profinite analogue of the curve complex $C(S_{g,n})$.
+As the final result of our efforts, we get a simplicial profinite complex $L(\hP_{g,n})$ which we call {\it the complex of profinite curves}.
+Eventually, in Theorem~\ref{intrinsic}, this is characterized as the simplicial complex whose $k$-simplices are the closed abelian subgroups of rank $k+1$ spanned by profinite Dehn twists in $\cGG_{g,n}$.

-In Section~\ref{CSP}, we prove that the obstructions for the congruence subgroup property to hold true lie exactly in the fundamental groups of the profinite simplicial complexes $L(\hP_{g,n})$, for $3g-3+n>2$.
-Another way to formulate the congruence subgroup conjecture is indeed the assertion that all relations occurring between profinite Dehn twists in $\cGG_{g,n}$ are consequence of those occurring between Dehn twists in $\GG_{g,n}$.

-This is still an open problem, even though the results presented here suggest possible new strategies of attack, beyond the evidence offered by the flawed proof of Theorem~5.4 in \cite{PFT}.
+The importance of the complex of profinite curves is well illustrated by Corollary~7.3 \cite{sym}, where it is shown that the obstruction for the congruence subgroup property to hold in genus greater than $2$ is the profinite fundamental group of $L(\hP_{g})$, for $g>2$.